Genaille–Lucas rulers

 Genaille–Lucas rulers (also known as Genaille's rods) are an arithmetic tool invented by Henri Genaille, a French railway engineer, in 1891.
 The device is a variant of Napier's bones.
 By representing the carry graphically, the user can read off the results of simple multiplication problems directly, with no intermediate mental calculations.

 History

 In 1885, French mathematician Édouard Lucas posed an arithmetic problem during a session of the Académie française.
 Genaille, already known for having invented a number of arithmetic tools, created his rulers in the course of solving the problem.
 He presented his invention to the Académie française in 1891.
 The popularity of Genaille's rods was widespread but short-lived, as mechanical calculators soon began to displace manual arithmetic methods.

-Appearance
+Design

-A full set of Genaille–Lucas rulers consists of eleven strips of wood or metal.
-On each strip is printed a column of triangles and a column of numbers:
+A full set of Genaille–Lucas rulers consists of eleven strips.
+On each strip is printed a column of triangles and a column of numbers.

 Multiplication

-By arranging these rulers in the proper order, the user can solve multiplication problems.
+By arranging the rulers in the proper order, the user can find unit multiples of short natural numbers by sight.

-Consider multiplying 52749 by 4.
-Five rulers, one for each digit of 52749, are arranged side-by-side, next to the "index" ruler:

-The second multiplicand is 4, so we look at the fourth row:

-We start from the top number in the last column of the selected row:

-The grey triangle points the way to the next number:

-We follow the triangles from right to left, until we reach the first column.

-Then we simply read off the digits that we visited.
-The product, shown in red, is 210996.